tbonzai/frontend-nanodegree-mobile-portfolio/README.md

 1) To optimize pizza resizing, I modified lines 391, 395-397, 445-450.
 2) To optimize sliding (scroll) pizzas, I modified lines 494, 501-507, 537.

-For the evaluation of my first submission, under the "Content Efficiency" section of the rubric, I was given a rating of "Does Not Meet Specifications".
+In the evaluation for my first submission, under the "Content Efficiency" section of the rubric, I was given a rating of "Does Not Meet Specifications".
 This is defined in the rubric as "Student does not identify opportunities or perform any optimizations impacting content efficiency."
 The instructor provided a comment "Make sure you minify your